flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 <details>
 <summary>What to do if the app delegate already inherits from somewhere else.</summary>

-Make your app delegate implement the `FlutterAppLifeCycleProvider` protocol, e.g.:
+Make your app delegate implement the `FlutterAppLifeCycleProvider` protocol, for
+example:

 ```objective-c
 @import Flutter;